nhridoy/django_boilerplate_docker/README.md

 _N.B.
 Make sure to provide a good documentation of your pull request._

 **NOTE: We use black and isort as code formatter.
-So while contributing make sure to run below command in your bash terminal to activate pre commit**
+So while contributing make sure to run below command in your git-bash terminal to activate pre commit**

 ```bash
 bash pre-commit.sh